Amir and Lagerlof named first team, Cadieux second team

-After a solid fall in 2011, that saw two players reach the main draw of the ITA Midwest Regional, NIU went on to record its first 20 win spring season since 1989 when it finished 21-7 overall and 4-1 in the MAC to claim the Huskies first MAC Championship and their seventh overall in program history.
+After a solid fall in 2011, which saw two players reach the main draw of the ITA Midwest Regional, NIU went on to record its first 20 win spring season since 1989 when it finished 21-7 overall and 4-1 in the MAC to claim the Huskies first MAC Championship and their seventh overall in program history.
 Three Huskies players went on to claim All-MAC honors, including Amir, who claimed first team honors.
 Lagerlof and Roman Turtygin each earned second team consideration.

 En route to its Mid-American, Northern Illinois defeated both perennial conference powers Ball State and Western Michigan, who had combined for the last 14 MAC Championships until 2012.
 It was the first time since 1974 that the Huskies defeated both the Broncos and the Cardinals in the same season.